How to Dispose of Prescriptions

 Keep Vitamins Dry

 At our Anderson dental office, because it has been in business for more than 35 years Anderson residents know they can depend on us to help them safely dispose of old prescriptions.
-Our newer practice, the Fishers dental office, is also now offering the same option as a community service.
-Safety is Smith Family Dentistry’s top concern for our patients and their families,” said Dr. Garry Smith, an Anderson dentist and owner of Smith Family Dentistry in Fishers and Anderson.
+Safety is Smith Family Dentistry’s top concern for our patients and their families,” said Dr. Garry Smith, an Anderson dentist and owner of Smith Family Dentistry in Anderson.
 Vitamins are likely to break down if exposed to moisture.
 They are best stored in a dry area, not in the bathroom or refrigerator.
-It is also better to store medicine with it’s cap on tightly, even though you may have trouble getting the cap off.
+It is also better to store medicine with its cap on tightly, even though you may have trouble getting the cap off.

 How Long Should I Keep a Prescription?